bryanthowell-tableau/tableau_tools/README.md

 Any class which implements the DatasourceFileInterface class (TWB, TWBX, TDS, TDSX) make a list of all included TableauDatasource objects available via the `datasources` property.

-You can also transverse the various object types to get to the inner TableauDatasources, but this is usually unnecessary.
+You can also traverse the various object types to get to the inner TableauDatasources, but this is usually unnecessary.

 You would only initialize a `TableauDatasource` object directly when creating a datasource from scratch in which case you initialize it like: